 - There are no impacts at this time.

-Thinning operations
+Thinning Operations

 Thinning will change the appearance of these forests.
 The canopy will be more open, allowing more sunlight to reach the ground.
 This will promote the growth of younger trees and shrubs that have established there, or in the case of first thinning, promote their establishment.
-Over time, through repeated conifer thinning, the site will have a greater diversity of trees, shrubs, and understory plants - improving the overall health and beauty of the forest!
+Over time, through repeated conifer thinnings, the site will have a greater diversity of trees, shrubs, and understory plants – improving the overall health and beauty of the forest!

 Visit our plantation restoration page to learn more.